 For full instructions on how to take VIVOTIF, see full Prescribing Information.

-Do not use VIVOTIF if you are allergic to any of the ingredients in the vaccine or the
+Do not use VIVOTIF if you are allergic to any of the ingredients in the vaccine or the enteric-coated capsule.

-Tell your healthcare provider (HCP) if you have sudden stomach or intestinal illness.
 If you are vomiting or have diarrhea that will not stop, do not take VIVOTIF until the vomiting and diarrhea have stopped.

 Tell your HCP about all the prescription and over-the-counter medicines, vitamins, and herbal supplements you take.